Kamil Grabara

-Kamil Mieczysław Grabara (born 8 January 1999) is a Polish professional footballer who plays as a goalkeeper for Bundesliga club VfL Wolfsburg and the Poland national team.
+Kamil Mieczysław Grabara (born 8 January 1999) is a Polish professional footballer who plays as a goalkeeper for Serie A club Juventus, on loan from club VfL Wolfsburg, and the Poland national team.

 Club career

 Early career

 Grabara joined Liverpool ahead of the 2016–17 season from Ruch Chorzów for £250,000, and was promoted to the first-team squad for the 2018–19 season.
 He trained regularly with the first-team squad at Melwood and made his maiden senior outing in a pre-season friendly against Tranmere Rovers in July 2018.

 On 26 September 2018, Grabara was named on the substitutes' bench for the first time in Liverpool's 2–1 EFL Cup defeat to Chelsea at Anfield.
 On 6 January 2019, Grabara joined AGF on loan until the end of the season.
 On 15 July 2019, Grabara joined Championship side Huddersfield Town on a season-long loan deal.

 At the end of September 2020, Grabara returned to Danish club AGF on loan for the 2020-21 season.